- What is a 1:1 ?

-Once they have had an opportunity to say what they need to (or if they’re that angry, you may find them repeating themselves and so at some point you might have to interject), then you can start to identify the various moving pieces of:
+Once they have had an opportunity to say what they need to, then you can start to identify the various moving pieces of the problem (although, if they’re that angry you may find them repeating themselves and so at some point you might have to interject).

-- How do we get there as quickly and efficiently as possible?
+- How we can reach each each step as quickly and efficiently as possible.

-- How do we prevent this issue from happening again?
+- How we might prevent this issue from happening again.

-If you’re the direct report and you’re the one who is ready to explode, then this is a good example of why it’s important to have frequent, quality and effective 1:1’s.
+If you’re the direct report and you’re struggling with an issue to the point where you’re now very angry, then this is a good example of why it’s important to have frequent, qualitative and effective 1:1’s.
 They allow a lot of issues to be caught ahead of time.